Deen Castronovo

 Deen Joseph Castronovo (born August 17, 1964) is an American drummer and singer best known for being a member of hard rock acts Bad English, Hardline and Journey.
-He currently plays drums and sings for the bands Journey, Generation Radio, and Revolution Saints.
+He plays drums and sings for the bands Journey, Generation Radio, and Revolution Saints.
 He has also played for Ozzy Osbourne, Steve Vai, Paul Rodgers, and GZR, with Black Sabbath's Geezer Butler.

 Early life

 Deen Castronovo was born in the city of Westminster, California and started drumming at the age of 6.
 He grew up in Salem, Oregon, where he attended South Salem High School.
-Castronovo said time in band during high school gave him identity and confidence.
 Deen cites Steve Smith, Neil Peart, Terry Bozzio, Peter Criss, John Bonham, Alex Van Halen, Kiss, Rush, Van Halen, Led Zeppelin, Phil Collins and AC/DC as musical influences.

 Career

 Castronovo is the former drummer for bands Wild Dogs, Bad English, Hardline, Ozzy Osbourne, and GZR.
-He currently plays drums and shares lead vocals for the bands Revolution Saints and Journey.
+He plays drums and shares lead vocals for the bands Revolution Saints and Journey.

 Wild Dogs (1982-1987)

 Wild Dogs is an American rock band from Portland, Oregon formed loosely in 1981 by Jeff Mark, Danny Kurth, Matt McCourt, and Pete Holmes.
 Drummer Pete Holmes was lured away by Black 'n Blue and was replaced by Jaime St. James.
 The band had an appearance on a compilation series, but before a full album could be recorded with Shrapnel Records, St. James left the band to also join Black 'n Blue.
-It was at this point Deen was first discovered by McCourt, who recruited the local, and then only 16-year-old drummer Castronovo to join the band.
+It was at this point Deen was first discovered by McCourt, who recruited the then 16-year-old drummer Castronovo to join the band.

 Castronovo played on the self-titled debut album Wild Dogs (1983), the followup Man's Best Friend (1984) and Reign Of Terror (1987).
-The band was known for its live show that featured McCourt's props and Castronovo's showmanship.

 Bad English (1987-1991)

 While working with Wild Dogs, Castronovo met and began working with Tony MacAlpine, which led to an introduction to future long-time collaboration partner, Neal Schon.
 Shortly after, Neal would invite Castronovo to audition for a new band with Jonathan Cain, John Waite and Ricky Phillips, which became Bad English.
 After two albums, which included being nominated for Best New Group in 1989 at the International Rock Awards, Bad English disbanded in 1991.
-In 1995 a Greatest Hits was released.